-(iii) Provision for retirement benefits:
+III.
+Provision for retirement benefits:

 To prepare for the retirement benefits of employees, provision for retirement benefits is recorded based on the estimated amount of retirement benefit obligations and pension assets as of the end of the current fiscal year.
 In the event that pension assets exceed the amount upon deducting actuarial differences, etc. from retirement benefit obligations, the excess amount is recorded as prepaid pension expenses in investments and other assets.

 In calculating retirement benefit obligations, the method of attributing expected retirement benefits up until the current fiscal year is based on the benefit formula.

-Actuarial differences are amortized using the straight-line method from the fiscal year following their accrual over a certain number of years (10 years) within the average remaining service period of employees at the time of their accrual.
+Actuarial gains and losses are amortized mainly by the straight-line method over a fixed number of years (10 years) within the average remaining service period of employees at the time their accrual, starting from the fiscal year following the year of their accrual.